onesoft-sudo/sudobot/README.md

 -   [killerclaws12](https://github.com/killerclaws12)
 -   [MonzterDev](https://github.com/MonzterDev)
 -   [ninsaccplayzyt](https://github.com/ninsaccplayzyt)
--   [Ryanmello07](https://github.com/Ryanmello07) (Contributed by giving away a hosting server and by giving a lot of suggestions/ideas to us)
+-   [Ryanmello07](https://github.com/Ryanmello07) (Contributed by giving away a hosting server and doing a lot of other things to help us)

+### Mailing Lists

+If you prefer communicating over emails or mailing lists, you can send your message at <sudobot@lists.onesoftnet.eu.org>, which is a mailing list specifically for discussions, bug reports and questions about SudoBot.
+For more information about this mailing list, check out the [list info](https://lists.onesoftnet.eu.org/mailman/listinfo/sudobot) page.
+Mail archives for this mailing list can be found [here](https://lists.onesoftnet.eu.org/pipermail/sudobot).

 ### License